EvobyteDigitalBiology/readstore/docs/readme.md

 The full **ReadStore Basic documentation** is available [here](https://evobytedigitalbiology.github.io/readstore/)

 **Please read and follow the instructions carefully**.
 In particular the [Security, Permissions and Backup](#backup) section contains important information related to data security and backup.
+In case of problems with the install or information on different Linux distributions, please check the separate [Installation Guide](installation.md).

 You need a license key for using ReadStore Basic, please check the [ReadStore website](https://evo-byte.com/readstore-get-started/) for more information or reach out to license@evo-byte.com